Enrique1987/databricks/01_Databricks_Architect_and_Engineer_Interview_Questions.md

 In my personal opinion it makes sense to use managed tables in small projects where no external storage is available, i.e. only databricks are available for the project.
 For large projects like a Data Lakehouse it makes more sense to always have external tables pointing to our data.

+#### Question 7
+**What is Photon in Databricks ?**

+**Photon** is a compute engine from Databricks, get up to 12x faster in vectorials operatinons.

+#### Question 8
+**What do you mean with Vectorial operations ?**

+Vectorial operations are those that can be executed all at once, the operatios i executed on the entire vector array at once.

+check the example of vectorial operations here

+#### Question
+photon appears as an option to enable or disable, can you tell us when to enable it and when not to enable it?